gethuman/pancakes/README.md

 more layouts and has zero or more partials within it.
 Pages have the following sections:
     * LESS - A separate file contains the styles for the page.
 Everything else is in the same code file.
     * model - The initial data needed to render a page.
 A page will not render until this data is resolved
-    * serverPreProcessing - Server side code to do redirects or logic before the client loads
+    * serverPreprocessing - Server side code to do redirects or logic before the client loads
     * view - The jeff.js view code (see below)
     * controller - Client side logic for the page
 * Partials - Partials are similar to pages except:
     * model returns a function that accepts the current model
-    * No serverPreProcessing
+    * No serverPreprocessing
     * Has scoping that will limit/alter the parent page model
     * Can exist within a layout, page or another partial and can have child partials